12 Signs of Breast Cancer Explained

 Discharge from the nipple is common and is mostly harmless (benign).
 It’s usually related to developing breasts, infection, cysts, pregnancy or breastfeeding.
 However, if fluid is leaking from the breast outside of these changes, it is something that should be checked out.

 This is a very rare symptom.
 Newly appearing blood vessels or veins are usually not a sign of cancer.
-More often it is connected to weight gain or breastfeeding.
-However, if veins become more pronounced on the skin outside of these changes, this could be a sign of a breast cancer tumor near the surface of the skin drawing more blood to itself.
+More often it is connected to weight gain, breastfeeding or Mondor's disease.
+However, if veins become more pronounced on the skin outside of these changes, on the breast or near the collarbone (and sometimes accompanied with a swollen arm) this could be a sign of a breast cancer tumor near the surface of the skin drawing more blood to itself.

 A dimple or indentation in the breast can happen when tight clothing leaves a temporary indent.
 But if a dimple in the breast doesn’t go away, it can also be a sign of breast cancer.
 It is caused when a tumor (lump) deep in the breast pulls the skin inward causing it to indent.
 Sometimes this lump can be felt, sometimes it can’t.